 b.
 The quality of the research presented at the meeting

 - Students must specifically apply to be considered for the award.
 All full-time registered graduate students are eligible.
 Membership in Material Advantage is not required.

-- The application will consist of the abstract for oral presentation at MS&T ’13 (addressing Criterion b), a three-page summary of the academic and research accomplishments of the student, and a letter endorsing the application from the student’s faculty advisor (addressing Criterion a).
+- The application will consist of the abstract for oral presentation at MS&T18 (addressing Criterion b) and a three-page summary of the academic and research accomplishments of the student.

 - The selection committee will identify up to ten students as the finalists for this award.
 They will be announced prior to MS&T.